wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-manage-calls-using-auto-attendants/includes/5-plan-design-your-call-queues.md

 For example, the queue might need to be in use from 11am to 11:30pm, seven days a week.

-### Do you want distinct initial greetings for business hours, after-hours, weekends, or holidays
+### Do you want distinct initial greetings for business hours, after-hours, weekends, or holidays?

 For example, if the call rate outside of their business hours is very low, you can consider using special greetings.